End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency

 We recently received an inquiry about evaluating zx for a site in South Africa needing to transfer data to Europe at higher rates.
 The site\textquotesingle s proposal to use a virtual machine (VM) immediately raised concerns, as it revealed a common misconception: that virtualized environments can deliver the performance required for high-speed data movement.

-Virtualization technologies have been a mainstay for over two decades \cite{r47}.
-A critical determinant of their performance for data-intensive workloads is the level of system control accessible to the user, summarized in Table~\ref{tab:tab6} summarizes the scope of Linux kernel parameters across virtual machines and containers.
+Virtualization technologies have been a mainstay for over two decades \cite{RedHatVirt}.
+Nevertheless, a critical determinant of their performance for intensive data movement workloads is the level of system control accessible to the user.
+Table~\ref{tab:tab6} summarizes the scope of Linux kernel parameters across virtual machines and containers.

 This hierarchy of control directly leads to three critical performance implications for high-speed data transfer: